IIIT-Delhi/hacktogethers/README.md

 ## Rough Sketch for the Session

-In the beginning of the session, presenters pitch some problems, ideas, or implementations.
-After that it'll just be you, your code, snacks and hacking away into the night.
+At the beginning of the session, presenters pitch some problems, ideas, or implementations.
+After that, it'll just be you, your code, snacks and hacking away into the night.
 You can collaborate with anyone you like or work on something on your own.

 It's very important to document and commit all the work you've done so far before you wrap up.
-Your hours of coding and figuring things out would be wasted if you or someone else is not able to continue it.
+Your hours of coding and figuring things out will be wasted if you or someone else is not able to continue it.
 An admin / session host will update

 This is a very rough sketch, and we'll figure out details as we have more of these events.
-If you have suggestions, feel free to contact @peey.
+If you have suggestions, feel free to contact [@peey](http://github.com/peey).

 ## I've got more questions